An ongoing struggle to complete surrender.

 We have felt the above, many of us of uttered those very words.
 Yet, within minutes, days, weeks – where do we find ourselves?
 Why can’t Surrender be a full-time place we stay – without wandering?

 If you surrender, you accept that you don’t know what is best – beyond that He is best.
 Total and complete surrender.
 Obviously, bitterness can not thrive or survive in Surrender.

 Will Surrendering Lead to Victory?
 Overcoming Bitterness

-First step to overcoming bitterness?
+The first step to overcoming bitterness?
 Surrender.
 And then do it again.
-Uh huh, one more time.
+Uh-huh, one more time.
 Over and over, until you don’t have to think about it – you just march right back and park yourself in Surrender.
 Because that is where joy lives.
 That is where you are in the center of His will.
 And seriously, how could you want to be anywhere else?
 (I know, I know, right until the shiny thing walks by)